Armistice of Belgrade: Approval and signing of the agreement

 Károlyi reported on the negotiations at a cabinet meeting on 8 November, noting the amount of horses and rolling stock demanded by the Allies for transportation.
 He also reported that the administration of the country (including south of the demarcation line) would be left to Hungary.
 The cabinet decided to wait for Clemenceau to reply before acting any further.
 That day, the Serbian Drina Division was tasked with occupying Syrmia and a part of Slavonia east of the Brod–Osijek–Pécs line.

 Clemenceau's reply to Károlyi's messages arrived in Belgrade on 9 November.
 D'Espèrey was instructed to discuss military matters only and leave the political matters to others.
-He then left Kalafatić to forward the message to the remaining Hungarian delegates.
+He then left Kalafatović to forward the message to the remaining Hungarian delegates.
 The two returned to Budapest the night of 9–10 November, and d'Espèrey left to Niš for a conference with Mišić and Henrys before proceeding to Thessaloniki.
 On 9 November, a unit of former prisoners of war led by Serbian Army Major Vojislav Bugarski captured Novi Sad unopposed, and a different unit captured Vršac the following day.

 In Thessaloniki, d'Espèrey urged the Romanian government to enter the war on the side of the Allies, and they complied – ordering mobilisation on 10 November and commencing hostilities the next day.
 On 11 November, Bugarski forwarded Kalafatović a message he was given by a Hungarian officer stating that the Hungarian National Council had accepted Clemenceau's terms and that Minister of War Béla Linder was arriving that day to Belgrade to sign the agreement.
 The message was then relayed to d'Espèrey in Thessaloniki.
 He authorised Henrys to sign the agreement as revised by Clemenceau on behalf of the Allies, together with Mišić.

 After learning of the armistice of 11 November 1918 and that it applied to Hungary as well, Mišić again instructed Bojović to advance as far east in Banat as possible towards the Orșova–Lugoj– Timișoara line regardless of the presence of any Allied forces there.
 The armistice signatories met in the building of the State Direction of Funds in Belgrade at 9:00 p.m. on 13 November.
 No further changes were discussed regarding the text, except the time of cessation of hostilities.
 Originally, the draft stipulated a time 24 hours after the signing of the agreement, but Linder insisted that hostilities had already ceased.
 Henrys accepted his view and Mišić then complied as well.
 The agreement was signed by Mišić, Henrys, and Linder at 11:15 p.m.